Rule 93. Rape and Other forms of Sexual ViolenceRule 93. Rape and other forms of sexual violence are prohibited.

 Sexual violence is prohibited under human rights law primarily through the prohibition of torture and cruel, inhuman or degrading treatment or punishment.
 Thus, both the European Court of Human Rights and the Inter-American Commission on Human Rights have, in their case-law, found instances of rape of detainees to amount to torture.
 The European Court of Human Rights has also found the strip-searching of a male prisoner in the presence of a female prison officer to be degrading treatment.
 The Committee on the Elimination of Discrimination Against Women stated in a General Recommendation that discrimination includes gender-based violence.
 There is also an increasing number of treaties and other international instruments which state that trafficking in women and children for the purpose of prostitution is a criminal offence, as well as an increased recognition of the need to punish all persons responsible for sexual violence.
 The prohibition of using sexual violence as an official punishment is clear; not only is such a punishment not officially provided for by States, but also any confirmed reports of such an incident have either been denied or the relevant persons prosecuted.

-Definition of rapeWith respect to the definition of rape, the International Criminal Tribunal for the former Yugoslavia considered in its judgement in the Furundžija case in 1998 that rape required “coercion or force or threat of force against the victim or a third person”.
+Definition of rapeWith respect to the definition of rape, the International Criminal Tribunal for the former Yugoslavia considered in its judgment in the Furundžija case in 1998 that rape required “coercion or force or threat of force against the victim or a third person”.
 In its later case-law in the Kunarac case in 2001, however, the Tribunal considered that there might be other factors “which would render an act of sexual penetration non-consensual or non-voluntary on the part of the victim” and that this consideration defined the accurate scope of the definition of rape under international law.
 The International Criminal Tribunal for Rwanda in the Akayesu case in 1998 held that “rape is a form of aggression” and that “the central elements of the crime of rape cannot be captured in a mechanical description of objects and body parts”.
 It defined rape as “a physical invasion of a sexual nature, committed on a person under circumstances which are coercive”.

 Rape and sexual violence can also be constituent elements of other crimes under international law.
 The International Criminal Tribunal for the former Yugoslavia in the Delalić case held that rape could constitute torture when the specific conditions of torture were fulfilled.
 The International Criminal Tribunal for Rwanda in the Akayesu case and Musema case held that rape and sexual violence could constitute genocide when the specific conditions of genocide were fulfilled.